jcubic/jquery-terminal-wiki/Invoking-Commands-and-terminal-methods-from-Server.md

 The echo command is quite powerful.
 With it, you can invoke the different commands from the server.
+The mechanism is called **extended commands**.

 You can call code like this:

 ```javascript
 var term = $('body').terminal({
     foo: function(a, b, c) {